Cumulative Regret Analysis of the Piyavskii--Shubert Algorithm and Its Variants for Global Optimization

-A crude bound of the form $O(T^{-{1}})$ for the simple regret can be obtained from Mladineo \cite{mladineo1986algorithm} when $f(\cdot)$ is globally Lipschitz.
-The authors show that the Piyavskii–Shubert algorithm is minimax optimal among all algorithms, and therefore superior to a uniform grid search.
+The performance analysis of optimization algorithms are generally done by the convergence to the optimizer.
+However, the convergence in the input domain becomes challenging when the objective function does not have nice properties like convexity.
+Hence, in global optimization, the convergence is studied with regards to the functional evaluation of the optimizer (i.e., the optimal value $\min_{x\in[0,1]}f(x)$).
+At each time $t$, the learner selects a point $x_t$ to be queried (evaluated).
+Generally, after each evaluation, the learner selects a point $x^*_t$, which may differ from the last queried point $x_t$.
+The accuracy of the approximation provided by the point $x^*_t$ (returned after the $t^{th}$ evaluation of the function) is measured with its closeness to the optimal function evaluation, i.e., the simple regret at evaluation $T$ is given by the difference of the evaluation of the estimation $x^*_T$ and the optimal point (global minimizer) $x^*$.
+Although the Piyavskii--Shubert algorithm was extensively studied in the literature, its regret analysis was limited.
+The study of the number of iterations by the Piyavskii--Shubert algorithm was initiated by Danilin \cite{danilin1971estimation}.
+For its simple regret analysis (which is the difference between the best evaluation so far and the optimal evaluation), a crude regret bound of the form $\tilde{r}_T = O(T^{-1})$ is derived by Mladineo \cite{mladineo1986algorithm} when the function $f(\cdot)$ is Lipschitz continuous.
+The authors further show that the Piyavskii–Shubert algorithm is minimax optimal and superior to uniform grid search.